NSLS-II-BMM/BeamlineManual/docs/manage.rst

    :align: center

    The ``assets\vsp300-1`` folder is the correct place for data from EC-lab to be written.
+The ``assets\hpr20-1`` folder is the correct place for data from the Hiden to be written.

-By following this procedure, the electrochemistry data from EC-lab will be available to the user in the
-:numref:`same manner as their XAS data (Section %s) <data>`.
+By following this procedure, the electrochemistry data from EC-lab and mass spectrometry data from the Hiden will be available to the user in the :numref:`same manner as their XAS data (Section %s) <data>`.